The Capital Raise Checklist – Are you ready for a raise?

 • What kind of shareholders do you want on your registry – active helpers, or passive cash injectors?
 How many of them do you want?

-• Is your valuation realistic?
-If you’re not able to work out your valuation right now, maybe a Convertible Note would work better for this round.
+• And is your valuation realistic?
+If you’re not able to work out your valuation right now, maybe a convertible note would work better for this round.

 For example, an Investor may want a right to appoint a director under the Shareholders Agreement.
 Or, she/he may want to ensure an ESOP has been factored into the Shareholders Agreement and the cap table, and so, this would be included in the Terms Sheet.